-- 12. Where attorney's fees may be awarded to the prevailing party, an estimate of each party as to the maximum amount properly allowable. - F. Unilateral Filing of Pretrial Stipulation Where Counsel Do Not Agree.
-If for any reason the pretrial stipulation is not executed by all counsel, each counsel shall file and serve separate proposed pretrial stipulations not later than five days prior to the pretrial conference, or if no pretrial conference is held, five days prior to the call of the calendar, with a statement of reasons no agreement was reached thereon. - G. Record of Pretrial Conference Is Part of Trial Record.
+- (g) Record of Pretrial Conference Is Part of Trial Record.
 Upon the conclusion of the final pretrial conference, the Court will enter further orders as may be appropriate.
 Thereafter the pretrial stipulation as so modified will control the course of the trial, and may be thereafter amended by the Court only to prevent manifest injustice.
-The record made upon the pretrial conference shall be deemed a part of the trial record; provided, however, any statement made concerning possible compromise settlement of any claim shall not be a part of the trial record, unless consented to by all parties appearing. - H. Discovery Proceedings.
-All discovery proceedings must be completed no later than ten days prior to the date of the pretrial conference, or if no pretrial conference is held, ten days prior to the call of the calendar, unless further time is allowed by order of the Court for good cause shown.

-- I. Newly Discovered Evidence or Witnesses.
+The record made upon the pretrial conference shall be deemed a part of the trial record; provided, however, any statement made concerning possible compromise settlement of any claim shall not be a part of the trial record, unless consented to by all parties appearing. - (h) Discovery Proceedings.
+All discovery proceedings must be completed no later than fourteen (14) days prior to the date of the pretrial conference, or if no pretrial conference is held, fourteen (14) days prior to the call of the calendar, unless further time is allowed by order of the Court for good cause shown. - (i) Newly Discovered Evidence or Witnesses.
 If new evidence or witnesses are discovered after the pretrial conference, the party desiring their use shall immediately furnish complete details thereof and the reason for late discovery to the Court and to opposing counsel.
-Use may be allowed by the Court in furtherance of the ends of justice. - J. Memoranda of Law.
-Counsel shall serve and file memoranda treating any unusual questions of law, including motions in limine, no later than five days prior to the pretrial conference, or if no pretrial conference is held, five days prior to the call of the calendar. - K. Exchange Expert Witness Summaries/Reports.
-Where expert opinion evidence is to be offered at trial, summaries of the expert's anticipated testimony or written expert reports (including lists of the expert's qualifications to be offered at trial, publications and writings, style of case and name of court and Judge in cases in which the expert has previously testified and the subject of that expert testimony, the substance of the facts and all opinions to which the expert is expected to testify, and a summary of the grounds for each opinion) shall be exchanged by the parties no later than ninety days prior to the pretrial conference, or if no pretrial conference is held, ninety days prior to the call of the calendar; provided, however, that if the expert opinion evidence is intended solely to contradict or rebut evidence on the same subject matter identified by another party's expert, then the expert summary or report for such evidence shall be served no later than thirty days after the expert summary or report is served by the other party. - L. Proposed Jury Instructions or Proposed Findings of Facts and Conclusions of Law.
+Use may be allowed by the Court in furtherance of the ends of justice. - (j) Memoranda of Law.
+Counsel shall serve and file memoranda treating any unusual questions of law, including motions in limine, no later than seven (7) days prior to the pretrial conference, or if no pretrial conference is held, seven (7) days prior to the call of the calendar. - (k) Proposed Jury Instructions or Proposed Findings of Facts and Conclusions of Law.
 At the close of the evidence or at an earlier reasonable time that the Court directs, counsel may submit proposed jury instructions or, where appropriate, proposed findings of fact and conclusions of law to the Court, with copies to all other counsel.
-At the close of the evidence, a party may file additional instructions covering matters occurring at the trial that could not reasonably be anticipated; and, with the Court's permission, file untimely requests for instructions on any issue. - M. Penalty for Failure to Comply.
+At the close of the evidence, a party may file additional instructions covering matters occurring at the trial that could not reasonably be anticipated; and with the Court's permission, file untimely requests for instructions on any issue. - (l) Penalty for Failure to Comply.
 Failure to comply with the requirements of this Local Rule will subject the party or counsel to appropriate penalties, including but not limited to dismissal of the cause, or the striking of defenses and entry of judgment.

-Effective Dec.
-1, 1994; amended effective April 15, 1996; April 15, 1997; April 15, 1998; April 15, 2001; April 15, 2004; April 15, 2007.
+Effective December 1, 1994.
+Amended effective April 15, 1996; April 15, 1997; April 15, 1998; April 15, 2001; April 15, 2004; April 15, 2007; April 15, 2010; April 15, 2011; December 1, 2011; December 3, 2012; December 1, 2015; December 1, 2017.